Benjamin Moore vs Sherwin Williams Paint

-Both brands run big sales year round that can save you big money if you wait for the next sale.
-Sherwin Williams has the best sales, including the Blue Bucket sale they run usually two to three times per year, as well as their spring sale for paint and stain.
+Both brands run paint sales year-round that can save you big money if you wait for the next sale.
+Sherwin Williams has the best sales, including the Blue Bucket sale they run two to three times per year, as well as their spring sale for paint and stain.
 These sales events can save you hundreds of dollars if you wait for them.

 Both Brands Are Pricey

 The pricing goes up from there for hybrid paint (water-based alkyd).
-The list price for Emerald urethane enamel, a hybrid paint from Sherwin Williams that I use a lot for cabinet painting, is $93 per gallon.
-Less expensive paints include, Duration Home and SuperPaint, both by Sherwin Williams, and Benjamin Moore's Regal and Ben.
+The list price for Emerald urethane enamel, a hybrid paint from Sherwin Williams that I've used a lot for cabinet painting, is $93 per gallon.
+Less expensive paints include Duration Home and SuperPaint, both by Sherwin Williams, and Benjamin Moore's Regal and Ben.

 Paint Coverage and Durability

-With paint, you do usually get what you pay for, in terms of quality and coverage.
-The high-end paints from Sherwin Williams and Benjamin Moore aren't cheap, but you can expect much better coverage when brushing and rolling, as well as enhanced durability.
+With paint, you do usually get what you pay for in terms of quality and coverage.
+The high-end paints from Sherwin Williams and Benjamin Moore aren't cheap, but they deliver better coverage when brushing and rolling, as well as better durability.

-Cheap paint usually doesn't cover as good as a pricier, higher quality paint, and brush marks won't level out for a smoother finish.
-Cheap paints also tend to leave a banding effect in corners, especially along ceiling edges, from cutting-in.
-The banding is more noticeable with darker colors, but when using a high quality paint, the color is consistent over the surface.
+Cheap paint usually, but not always, doesn't cover as well as a pricier, higher quality paint, and brush marks won't level out as nicely for a smoother finish.
+Cheap paints are also more prone to banding in corners, especially along ceiling edges, from cutting in.
+The banding is more noticeable with darker colors.
+Premium paints blend in better without the banding problem in corners.

-Some people swear Benjamin Moore is better than Sherwin Williams, or the other way around, but both companies have great products.
-I've used both paint brands for over twenty years.
+Some people swear Benjamin Moore is better than Sherwin Williams, or the other way around, but both companies have great products that I personally use.
+I've used both paint brands for over 20 years.
 Aura is, by far, my favorite Ben Moore paint.
 The paint rolls on as smooth as butter and covers really well.
-I've painted quite a few homes with Regal Select too, an all in one paint and primer.
+I've painted quite a few homes with Regal Select too, an all-in-one paint and primer.
 I find that the Select covers much better than their regular Regal version.